Your Survival Guide to Present and Past Tense Verbs

 • -IR Verbs (Abrir): abro, abres, abre, abrimos, abrem

-A cool thing about spoken Portuguese is that they often drop the pronouns when it’s obvious who they’re talking about.
-So instead of “Eu falo” (I speak), you’ll just hear “Falo.”
+In spoken Portuguese, pronouns often get dropped when it’s obvious who you mean.
+So instead of “Eu falo” (I speak), you’ll often hear “Falo.”

-This will make you sound a little more natural and a little less like you’re reading from a textbook.
+This makes you sound a little more natural and a little less like you’re reading from a textbook.

-In Portuguese, the present tense in the first person singular (ex: falo, como, abro) has 3 use cases.
+In Portuguese, the present tense in the first person singular (ex: falo, como, abro) covers three use cases.

 Using “falar” as an example: